 You don't need to go to the Northwest Territories to get obscenely long days.
 Want to know the best part of our long days?
 We still get sunsets with a chance of Northern Lights to follow.

 18. Do a Wine or Brewery Tour

-Exploring a ecologically rich spruce bog is only possible (without great resistance) in the winter when the floating mats for grass, lichen, and roots have frozen solid.
-Aside from invaluable habitat for animals such as grouse and grey jays, they also provide rare opportunities to explore nature's cycle up close and personal.
+Exploring an ecologically rich spruce bog is only possible (without great resistance) in the winter when the floating mats for grass, lichen, and roots have frozen solid.
+Aside from being invaluable habitats for animals such as grouse and grey jays, they also provide rare opportunities to explore nature's cycle up close and personal.

 20. Pick wild blueberries

 The Boreal forest is teeming with wild blueberries just beckoning to be picked.
-Find patches on almost every island, inlet, road side in Northern Ontario!
+Find patches on almost every island, inlet, and roadside in Northern Ontario!